 After some research I find out that the location of the Islands was located in Southwest Kerry in Ireland, the best location I could find to actually get to the Islands was from a little fishing town called Portmagee.

-Me been so focused on the main Island completely overlooked this Island and what a surprise it was to see, over 5000 gannets all breeding on the Island along with some seals, the water surrounding this Island is so blue and I have never noticed anything so remote before, the boat circles the little Island for some extra viewing, I loved this Island and the good thing about it is that no people are allowed on the Island to disturb the wildlife.
+I was so focused on the main Island, that I completely overlooked this tiny Island and what a surprise it was to see.
+Over 5000 gannets all breeding on the Island along with seals, and the water surrounding this Island is so blue that I have never noticed anything so remote before.
+The boat circles the little Island for some extra viewing, and the good thing about it is, that no people are allowed on the Island to disturb the wildlife.

 On the main Skallig Island you have to get of the boat at a point called “Blind Man’s Cove” again the water surrounding this area is completely blue which must be good for the eco-system on these Islands.

-The walk to the top can be difficult and you need to concentrate all the time but getting to the top is worth it, the path is quite old and I was forever asking who on earth decided to live here ?.
+The walk to the top can be difficult and you need to concentrate all the time, but getting to the top is worth it.
+However, the path is quite old and I was forever asking who on earth decided to live here?.

-So what did I learn about Star Wars well very little really, I manage to see that the local pub must have had some fun with the stars of the film as Mark Hamill challenges you to the Guinness pour challenge.
+So what did I learn about Star Wars.
+Well, very little really!
+I managed to see the local pub must have had some fun with the stars of the film, as Mark Hamill challenges you to the Guinness pour challenge.

-I also managed to work out some locations that were used in the film
+I did also managed to work out some locations that were used in the film

-but apart from that I didn’t really think about it much to be honest as I was in awe of the true Beauty of the Island.
+but apart from that I didn’t really think much about Star Wars to be honest as I was in awe of the true Beauty of the Island.

 30 minutes later I was hooked on the history of this place and my journey was worth every minute of getting to the summit.
-What did I learn, well a brief history of the place but I’m not going to tell, that’s for you to find out.
+What did I learn.
+Well, a brief history of the place but I’m not going to tell you, that’s for you to find out.

-The main lesson I learned is life is a great journey, the things you go to look for are not always the things you find.
-This place is very special for a lot of reasons and if you ever have the chance to go I would recommend it very much, thanks for reading and may the force be with you.
+The main lesson I learned, is life is a great journey.
+The things you go to look for are not always the things you find.
+This place is very special for a lot of reasons, and if you ever have the chance to visit I would recommend it very much, thanks for reading and May the Force be with You.